FAITH AND WORKS

 What kind of death reigned from Adam to Moses?
 Spiritual and physical death, the penalty issued against Adam because of his sin.
 This was true even in the case of those who did not disobey a commandment given to them by the Lord.

 Sin was in the world prior to the Law of Moses.
 How was sin defined in those days?
-Sin was the transgression of the eternal moral law of God, the law of which the Ten Commandments is an abridged, covenantal, somewhat negative version.
+Sin was the transgression of the eternal moral law of God.
+The Ten Commandments is an abridged, covenantal, somewhat negative version of the eternal moral law of God.
+Sin was not taken into account prior to the Law of Moses, and yet death, the result of sin, reigned.

-None of us asked to be born under condemnation, to have physical and spiritual death working in our body from the time we are born, or to have a sin nature that wars against our desire to be righteous.
+None of us asked to be born under condemnation, to have physical and spiritual death working in our body from the time we were born, or to have a sin nature that wars against our desire to be righteous.
 But we have been born under condemnation, and we do have a sin nature.
-Therefore salvation must include not only the forgiveness of our sins, the removal of condemnation, but also deliverance from the sin nature.
+Therefore, salvation must include not only the forgiveness of our sins, the removal of condemnation, but also deliverance from the sin nature.
 Paul tells us in his epistles how to deal with the sin nature we inherited.

 But the gift is not like the trespass.
 For if the many died by the trespass of the one man, how much more did God’s grace and the gift that came by the grace of the one man, Jesus Christ, overflow to the many!
 (Romans 5:15)

+We all died because of the disobedience of Adam and Eve.
+We all will live if we will accept by faith the gift of eternal divine Life that has come to us through Jesus Christ.
 We humans love religion.
 We enjoy having something we can do to earn the favor of God.
 More than this, we like to have some religious practices we can perform and then get on with our life.

 We tend to avoid what God wants, which is continual interaction with Him.
 We do not want to turn from our own way of life and just look to the living Jesus moment by moment.
-This is why we have to labor to enter the rest of God.
+This is why we must labor to enter the rest of God.
 It is because of the pressures on us to walk in our own path.

 Christ stands in front of us and invites us to receive resurrection life.
 How wonderful to be able to let go and just live in Jesus.
 To enter the eternal abiding in Christ, the eternal dialogue, is well worth fighting for and striving toward.
-This is the goal Paul was seeking—attainment to the resurrection that is out from among the dead.
+This is the goal Paul was seeking — attainment to the resurrection that is out from among the dead.
 The misunderstanding we have today is that eternal life is a gift handed to us apart from a daily communion with Christ.
 It is a monumental, destructive error!

 The Lord Jesus Christ is the Way, the Truth, and the Life.
 When we attempt to make Him a theological ticket or passport, instead of the Way, we lose both the Truth and the Life.